 Reviewed by Whitney White, MS CMHC, NCC., LPC

 You may have heard of borderline personality disorder, often referred to simply as BPD.
 If so, you likely know that borderline personality disorder or BPD is characterized by unstable interpersonal relationships, including friendships and romantic relationships, as well as an unstable sense of self or unstable self-image and unstable patterns in mood or mood swings.
 As a result of these symptoms, people living with BPD may exhibit a range of behaviors and behavioral patterns, such as emotional outbursts, rage, displays of intense sadness, and impulsive or destructive behavior.
 Typically, these things are observed externally, but in quiet borderline personality disorder or BPD, symptoms can be harder to recognize as extreme emotions and reactions may be directed inward rather than externally.
 Some experts in the mental health field consider quiet BPD to be a subset of the disorder.
 So, you might wonder, how do you know if you have quiet borderline personality disorder or BPD?
-In this article, we’ll cover the potential signs of quiet BPD and how the display of symptoms in this type of BPD tend to differ from other more classic or stereotypical depictions of BPD symptoms.
+In this article, we’ll cover the potential signs of quiet BPD and how the display of symptoms in this type of BPD tends to differ from other more classic or stereotypical depictions of BPD symptoms.

 Quiet BPD Vs. BPD: What Are The Differences?

 Quiet borderline personality disorder is still diagnosed as a borderline personality disorder.
 Some experts identify four different subtypes of borderline personality disorder or BPD.
 These types include quiet borderline personality disorder (which is also called “discouraged borderline”), impulsive borderline personality disorder, self-destructive borderline personality disorder, and petulant borderline personality disorder.
-The diagnostic criteria for BPD are relevant regardless, but these different types of BPD explain the different ways that borderline personality disorder can manifest for an individual.
-The key difference between quiet BPD and a classic manifestation of BPD is that symptoms in those with quiet BPD are internal or internalized, where they’re typically external.
+The diagnostic criteria for BPD are relevant regardless, but these different types of BPD explain the different ways that borderline personality disorder can manifest in an individual.
+The key difference between quiet BPD and a classic manifestation of BPD is that symptoms in those with quiet BPD are internal or internalized, whereas they’re typically external.
 Often, quiet BPD is described as a type of BPD where an individual acts in rather than acting out.
 While some mistakenly refer to quiet BPD as “high functioning BPD,” Quiet borderline personality disorder or discouraged borderline personality disorder is no less serious than a classic display of BPD.

 You might wonder what this looks like.
 A person with quiet BPD experiences all of the strong emotions that anyone else with BPD does.
 They just express it differently.
 For example, someone with quiet BPD will still have severe mood swings, and during those mood swings, they might withdraw from others, or experience feelings of hopelessness or worthlessness.
 Instead of directing extreme painful emotions outward, they will experience a high level of inner turmoil and will direct outbursts inward.
 They might feel a profound sense of guilt, blame anything bad that has happened to them on themselves, and might experience alexithymia (difficulty recognizing or describing one’s emotions).
 People with BPD are statistically at a higher risk for substance use, which might be used to cope with or suppress emotions.